0n0w1c/electric-grid/readme.md

 Transformator circuit conditions and copper wiring are not included in blueprints.

 *Notes*
-If Bob' Power is active, the Overhaul is not available, Transformator only
+If Bob's Power and its startup setting for new power poles and substations is enabled, the Overhaul will be deactivated.

 *Recommended Mods:*
 [Energy Combinator](https://mods.factorio.com/mod/energy-combinator) - Reads the electric network and produces circuit signals